drewblessing/gitlab-cli/README.md

 2. json >= 1.7.7 and < 1.8
 3. rest-client >= 1.6.7 and < 1.7

-Note for Linux users: You may need to install the `ruby-devel` package via YUM if you receive an error on install.
-The error you would see is:
+Note for Linux users: You may need to install the `ruby-devel` and `make` packages via YUM if you receive an error on install.

+The error you will see when you need `ruby-devel` is:

 ```
 Building native extensions.
 This could take a while...